Sinus CT scanCAT scan - sinus; Computed axial tomography scan - sinus; Computed tomography scan - sinus; CT scan - sinus

 - Nasal polyps

-This results from this test may also help your health care provider plan for sinus surgery.
+This results from this test may also help your provider plan for sinus surgery.

-Results are considered normal if the sinuses are normal in appearance.
+Results are considered normal if no problems are seen in the sinuses.

 What Abnormal Results Mean

 - Bone fractures

 CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
 However, the risk from any one scan is very small.
 You and your provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.

 Some people have allergies to contrast dye.
 Let your provider know if you have ever had an allergic reaction to injected contrast dye.

 - The most common type of contrast given into a vein contains iodine.
 A person with an iodine allergy may have nausea or vomiting, sneezing, itching, or hives if given this type of contrast.